 Red onions: Pungent and aromatic when raw, red onions become incredibly sweet when gently cooked and caramelized with just a touch of oil.
 Absolutely everything tastes better when you start with these flavors as a foundation.

 Garlic: Is there such a thing as too much garlic?
 Not in my kitchen!
 While the recipe calls for 3 cloves, you could easily double or even triple that amount, and I don’t think anyone would complain.

 Balsamic vinegar: Lending a bright, contrasting, tangy taste to liven up the whole dish, balsamic adds a splash of acid to balance out and cut through some of the richness.

 Water chestnuts: Native to Asia, Africa, and Oceania, the water chestnut is not a nut at all, but an aquatic vegetable that grows in marshes.
-It has a crisp yet juicy texture that’s particularly good in vegetable stir fries and noodle dishes.
+It has a crisp yet juicy texture that adds a nice crunch to the mushroom filling.

 Baby spinach: Fresh is best, but in a pinch, you could also use frozen and thawed spinach, too.
 For a change of pace, try swapping in different dark leafy greens, such as arugula, chopped kale, or collards.

 Tips for Working With Puff Pastry

 Though it may seem daunting at first, working with puff pastry is a breeze.
 No baking experience is required to apply for this job!
 If this is your first time unfolding the dough, here are some quick tips for the best results: